 - Aphids are the tiny creepy crawlies that congregate on the underside of the leaves and produce a sticky deposit known as honeydew.
 Not only does this substance ruin the leaves but it also promotes the growth of sooty mold that can spread to other leaves and may infect the whole plant.
-Introducing natural predators like ladybugs and mantises is one control method.
-You can also wash off the aphids with water or treat the plant with insecticidal soap.
+You can wash off the aphids with water or treat the plant with insecticidal soap.

 - Cutworms live in the soil and attack young seedlings, often severing the stalks in half.
-To keep them away, make collars by cutting the bottoms out of paper coffee cups.
+To keep them away, make collars by cutting the bottoms out of plastic coffee pods.
 Put one around each seedling.
 Remove weeds because that's where cutworms lay their eggs.

 - Spider mites are a little bigger than aphids, and they suck the juices from the leaves, producing whitish spots that make the leaves unusable.
 As you do with aphids, you can spray these off with water or control them with insecticidal soap.
 Hot pepper wax will also control them and keep away deer and rabbits as a bonus but be sure to wash the leaves well before eating them.